No days off puts stress on pitchers in Division Series, LCS

 Postseason games come at an unprecedented pace starting Monday in this year of the pandemic.

 Teams could play the Division Series over five straight days, take a single day off and then contest the League Championship Series on seven consecutive days.
-That could could stress closers such as Aroldis Chapman, Liam Hendriks and Kenley Jansen, and starters like Gerrit Cole and Walker Buehler.
+That could stress closers such as Aroldis Chapman, Liam Hendriks and Kenley Jansen, and starters like Gerrit Cole and Walker Buehler.

 “I’m old school, I guess, but it’s all about winning.
 And if they needed me, I wanted them to put me in there, ” said Darold Knowles, who helped Oakland win the 1973 title by becoming the first to pitch in all seven World Series games.
 “I think that’s the way everybody feels now, but they’re so afraid they’re going to hurt somebody.
 And I understand that.
 I think it’s a little bit overdone.”